noqqe/why-openbsd.rocks/content/fact/unveil.md

 title: "unveil(2)"
 ---

-The `unveil` system call limits the filesystem `open` call to programs to only a given set of paths.
-It's similar to [pledge](/fact/pledge). `unveil` is an addition to `pledge`, as it was found that just limiting programs to do `open` is not enough, as `open` still means the whole filesystem.
+The `unveil` system call limits the filesystem `open` call to a given set of paths.
+It extends the idea of [pledge](/fact/pledge): simply limiting programs to `open` is insufficient, because `open` is valid for the the whole filesystem.

-Why should a program like `passwd(1)`  should have access to more of your file system, other than `/etc/passwd` and `/etc/shadow`?
-If there is a security bug in `passwd` effects would be very limited.
+For example, why should a program like `passwd(1)`  have access to your file system beyond `/etc/passwd` and `/etc/shadow`?
+If there is a security bug in `passwd` then effects would be quite limited.

 Details: